Skip to main content

 On systems freshly installed with ONTAP 9.4 or later and systems reinitialized with ONTAP 9.4 or later, fast zeroing is used to zero drives.

 With fast zeroing, drives are zeroed in seconds.
-This is done automatically before provisioning and greatly reduces the time it takes to initialize the system, create aggregates, or expand aggregates when spare drives are added.
+This is done automatically before provisioning and greatly reduces the time it takes to initialize the system, create local tiers, or expand local tiers when spare drives are added.

 Fast zeroing is supported on both SSDs and HDDs.